White-Whale-Defi-Platform/white-whale-core/README.md

 ## Building and Deploying Migaloo

-To build and deploy Migaloo´s smart contracts there are a series of deployment scripts under `scripts/`.
+To build and deploy Migaloo's smart contracts, there are a series of deployment scripts under `scripts/`.
 You need at least Rust v1.65.0 to compile the contracts.

 ### Build scripts